Professor of Law

 - BA, San Diego State University

-- JD, University of California Los Angeles, School of Law
+- JD, University of California, Los Angeles, School of Law

-Priscilla Ocen is a Professor of Law at Loyola Law School, where she teaches criminal law, family law and a seminar on race, gender and the law.
-Her work explores the ways in which race, gender and class interact to render women of color vulnerable to various forms of violence and criminalization.
+Priscilla Ocen is a Professor of Law at Loyola Law School, where she teaches criminal procedure, reproductive justice, and a seminar on race, gender and the law.
+Her work explores the ways in which the intersection of race, gender and class make women of color vulnerable to various forms of violence and criminalization.

-Ocen received the inaugural PEN America Writing for Justice Literary Fellowship and served as a 2019-2020 Fulbright Fellow, based out of Makerere University School of Law in Kampala, Uganda, where she studied the relationship between gender-based violence and women’s incarceration.
+Professor Ocen received the inaugural PEN America Writing for Justice Literary Fellowship and served as a 2019-2020 Fulbright Fellow, based out of Makerere University School of Law in Kampala, Uganda, where she studied the relationship between gender-based violence and women’s incarceration.

-- Incapacitating Motherhood, ___ U.C.
-Davis Law Review ___ (forthcoming 2018)
+- Incapacitating Motherhood, 51 U.C.
+Davis Law Review 2191 (2018)

-- Birthing Injustice: Pregnancy as a Status Offense, 85 GEO.
-WASH.
-L. REV. (July 2017)
+- Birthing Injustice: Pregnancy as a Status Offense, 85 Geo.
+Wash.
+L. Rev. (2017)

-- Beyond Ferguson: Integrating the Social Psychology of Criminal Procedure and Critical Race Theory to Understand the Persistence of Police Violence, in A THEORY OF CRIMINAL JUSTICE: LAW AND SOCIOLOGY IN CONVERSATION (Sharon Dolovich and Alexandra Natapoff eds. forthcoming 2017)
+- Beyond Ferguson: Integrating Critical Race Theory and the “Social Psychology of Criminal Procedure”, in A New Criminal Justice Thinking (Sharon Dolovich and Alexandra Natapoff eds.
+2017)

-- (E)racing Childhood: Examining the Racialized Construction of "Childhood" and "Innocence" in the Treatment of Sexually Exploited Minors, 62 UCLA L. REV. 1586 (2015)
+- (E)racing Childhood: Examining the Racialized Construction of "Childhood" and "Innocence" in the Treatment of Sexually Exploited Minors, 62 UCLA L. Rev. 1586 (2015)

-- Unshackling Intersectionality, 10 DU BOIS REVIEW 471 (2013)
+- Unshackling Intersectionality, 10 Du Bois Review 471 (2013)

-- The New Racially Restrictive Covenant: Race, Welfare and the Policing of Black Women in Public Housing, 59 UCLA L. REV. 1540 (2012)
+- The New Racially Restrictive Covenant: Race, Welfare and the Policing of Black Women in Public Housing, 59 UCLA L. Rev. 1540 (2012)

-- Punishing Pregnancy: Race, Incarceration and the Shackling of Pregnant Prisoners, 100 CAL.
-L. REV. 1239 (2012)
+- Punishing Pregnancy: Race, Incarceration and the Shackling of Pregnant Prisoners, 100 Cal.
+L. Rev. 1239 (2012)